4 min read

 Digital literacy should be a central part of any implementation strategy.
 Training programs for healthcare workers can focus on:

-Patients, too, can benefit from digital literacy workshops that teach basic email navigation, secure login procedures, and privacy best practices.
+Patients can also benefit from digital literacy workshops that teach basic email navigation, secure login procedures, and privacy best practices.
 Some health systems have used community health workers or mobile tech labs to deliver hands-on training in rural areas.

 Read also: Bridging the digital divide in underserved communities with HIPAA compliant email